Welcome back: Pujols returns to Cardinals for a final season

 Wearing a big smile and his familiar red No. 5 jersey, he emerged from beyond the right field wall at Roger Dean Stadium between the first and second innings of a game against Houston.

 Cardinals pitchers, catchers and coaches sitting on chairs far down the line stood to acknowledge the three-time NL MVP, as did the fans in the stands.
-Pujols strolled around to the St. Louis dugout on the third base side, where he was greeted with hearty hugs and high-fives.
+Pujols strolled to the St. Louis dugout on the first base side, where he was greeted with hearty hugs and high-fives.

+“I had to put a little smile on,” Pujols said.
+“I was getting a little emotional.”

 All these years later, the slugger who helped the Cardinals win two World Series championship was home.